2008 Women's Rugby League World Cup

-The 2008 Women's Rugby League World Cup was the third staging of the Women's Rugby League World Cup since its inauguration in 2000, and the first since the 2003 tournament.
-The tournament was held in Australia from 6 November, culminating in the final between Australia and New Zealand on 15 November.
+The 2008 Women's Rugby League World Cup was the third staging of the Women's Rugby League World Cup since its inauguration in 2000.
+The tournament was held from 6 November, culminating in the final between Australia and New Zealand on 15 November.
 It was held at Stockland Park alongside the Police World Cup.
 Eight teams took part including defending champions New Zealand.

+Officiating

+All referees used at the tournament were Australian.